• Home

 About This Song

-“They Can’t Take That Away From Me” was written in 1936 by George and Ira Gershwin for the 1937 Fred Astaire – Ginger Rogers movie Shall We Dance.
+“They Can’t Take That Away From Me” was written by George Gershwin and Ira Gershwin for the 1937 Fred Astaire – Ginger Rodgers movie Shall We Dance.
 Unlike most songs that Astaire introduced in his films, there was no dance number associated with “They Can’t Take That Away From Me.”
-However, the song was used again in the 1945 film The Barkleys of Broadway, where Astaire and Ginger Rogers danced to “They Can’t Take That Away From Me.”
-It is one of the Gershwin’s finest love songs.
+Astaire and Rodgers finally danced to “They Can’t Take That Away From Me” in their final film, The Barkleys of Broadway, released in 1949.
+It is one of the Gershwin brother’s finest love songs.
 George Gershwin died just two months after this film was released.

 About This Version

-Filed Under: Song of the Day Tagged With: Fred Astaire, George Gershwin, Ginger Rogers, Ira Gershwin, Ralph Sharon, Shall We Dance, Steppin' Out, The Barkleys of Broadway, Tony Bennett
+Filed Under: Song of the Day Tagged With: For Once In My Life, George Gershwin, Ira Gershwin, Shall We Dance, The Barkleys of Broadway, Tony Bennett, Torrie Zito

 About This Song